tuberry/extension-list/README.md

 ![image](https://user-images.githubusercontent.com/17917040/82038147-af366700-96d5-11ea-815e-b0df401640f7.png)

-The DOT ornament means the extension is enabled.
+The DOT ornament means the extension is enabled and you can click the menu item to enable/disable an extension.

 ## Acknowledgements
 * [extensions](https://github.com/tuberry/gnome-shell-extension-extensions): the idea